How to Build a Solid Knowledge Management Process [+ 2 FREE Workflow Templates]

 This knowledge process is perfect if you want to build your articles from scratch.
 However, you can also use artificial intelligence to draft them!

-With InvGate Service Desk's Knowledge Article Generation feature, you can turn incident resolutions into articles with just a few clicks.
+With InvGate Service Management's Knowledge Article Generation feature, you can turn incident resolutions into articles with just a few clicks.
 This way, whenever your team puts a lot of effort into solving an unrecorded issue, you can capture that information right away and turn it into a reference document for the future.

 In conclusion